n8n-io/n8n-docs/docs/nodes/nodes-library/trigger-nodes/TypeformTrigger/README.md

 |Let's start with your name | Short Text |
 |What's your email address? | Email |

-If you haven't, create a form with similar questions and question types.
+If you haven't, create a form similar to this [form](https://n8ndocsburner.typeform.com/to/dpr2kxSL).

 1. First of all, you'll have to enter credentials for the Typeform Trigger node.
 You can find out how to do that [here](../../../credentials/Typeform/README.md).